 What causes sudden cloudy vision in one eye?

-Is it normal to have blurred vision one eye only after using a computer?
+Is it normal to have blurred vision in one eye only after using a computer?

-What should I tell my doctor if I woke up blurred vision one eye?
+What should I tell my doctor if I woke up with blurred vision in one eye?

 References